Liquor Stores names Kenneth Barbet as new president, CEO in shakeup

-North America’s largest publicly-traded alcohol retailer landed the former head of Nova Scotia’s liquor stores as its new CEO on Friday , the first step in an expected shakeup at the 251-outlet chain.
+North America’s largest publicly traded alcohol retailer landed the former head of Nova Scotia’s liquor stores as its new chief executive on Friday, the first step in an expected shakeup at the chain.

 Edmonton-based Liquor Stores N.A.
-Ltd. appointed Kenneth Barbet as its new president and CEO, a move that followed a successful proxy battle for control of the company’s board of directors led by private-equity fund PointNorth Capital.Report Typo/Error
+Ltd., which has about 250 outlets, appointed Kenneth Barbet as its new president and CEO, a move that followed a successful proxy battle for control of the company’s board of directors led by private-equity fund PointNorth Capital.Report Typo/Error

 Follow us on Twitter: @GlobeBusiness